ksu-cs-textbooks/cis527/content/6-application-servers/03-assignment.md

 * [Wordpress](https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-with-lamp-on-ubuntu-18-04)
 * [Booked](https://www.bookedscheduler.com/)

 If you would like to work with an application not listed here, please contact the instructor.
 The application should have some sort of functionality beyond just displaying static pages, and must support using a MySQL database on a separate host from the web server.
 In addition, the application must be installed manually - using pre-built images or Apt packages is not allowed here.
-Any approved application can be added to this list for you to use.
+Any approved application can be added to this list for you to use. _You are not allowed to use phpBB, as that was demonstrated in the video in this module._

 Once you have selected your application, perform the following configuration steps:

-1. Install MySQL (and optionally phpMyAdmin) on your Ubuntu droplet labelled **BACKEND** and configure an appropriate username and database for your application
+1. Install MySQL (and optionally phpMyAdmin) on your Ubuntu droplet labelled **BACKEND** and configure an appropriate username and database for your application.
+You should also enable SSL/TLS encryption on connections to the server.
 {{% notice tip %}}
 _You may need to configure MySQL to listen on an external network interface.
 Make sure you use the private network IP address.
 In addition, you will also have to open ports on the firewall, and you should restrict access to those ports to only allow connections from **FRONTEND**, just like the SSH server in Lab 5. --Russ_
 {{% /notice %}}